 “We created the company to ‘rebrand’ cannabis, and were the first people to ever come out and demand a change in the industry and how it is perceived,” said Mannix, 26.
 “I’m always strategizing on how to make the company better and help my team grow within the business and personally.”

-Mannix has been a serial entrepreneur her whole life in the marketing and branding space.
+Mannix has been a serial entrepreneur in the marketing and branding space her whole adult life.
 She had her eye on the cannabis industry long before Cannabrand launched.

 Although she has been a casual smoker for most of her adult life, she only recently learned about medicinal benefits after two knee surgeries due to skiing accidents.
 While recuperating and medicating, Mannix decided to launch the first cannabis branding agency.
 “I want to change people’s perception of cannabis and help companies generate awareness through captivating marketing campaigns as they strive to get quality products to market,” she said.